 We also had our share of family trips.
 Among them were drives to the Badlands, Canada, and Wisconsin that included a stopover in St. Paul to see the Bee Gees in concert.
 During the winter of 1982, we flew across the ocean to spend a week in Hawaii.
 It was the first time I got to escape subzero temperatures in the Upper Midwest.

 Many boys desire to follow in their father’s footsteps career-wise.
 That wasn’t really true with me.
 I worked a few sales jobs but never had an interest in furniture.
 Dad and I were briefly involved in a couple business ventures together.
 One of them was a video recording service that might have succeeded through better marketing.
 Eventually I went into the ministry.

 Dad and I have had disagreements regarding spiritual matters.
 Being raised in a strict Methodist home turned him off to where he explored other religions.
 Still we occasionally attended the Lutheran church my mother’s family went to.
 I disliked their boring services and quit going there when becoming an adult.
 That church did help instill a reverential fear of God in me.
-Even during my years of partying and sleeping around, I was cautious not to blaspheme the Lord’s name.

 Although Dad will be turning 74 later this month, he is still selling furniture.
 Every day I pray for laborers to come into his store to bless him financially and spiritually.
 May this Father’s Day be his best one ever.